pavel-akulich/app_of_habits/docs_eng/README.md

      * `celery -A config beat -l info -S django`
    - Create and configure a Telegram bot for notifications
    - Use a third-party bot such as Get My ID https://t.me/getmyid_bot to obtain the `telegram_id` for notifications

+## Run using Docker
+To run the project more easily using `Docker`, after cloning the repository, you can follow these steps:
+   - Using the `docker compose up --build` command, assemble and launch all services
+- After successfully completing the previous step, your application will be available at http://localhost:8000/ or http://127.0.0.1:8000/

 ## Notes
    - The project can be further developed and extended for broader use